nim-lang/vscode-nim/README.md

 * `nim.lintOnSave` - perform the project check for errors on save
 * `nim.project` - optional array of projects file, if nim.project is not defined then all nim files will be used as separate project
 * `nim.licenseString` - optional license text that will be inserted on nim file creation
+* `nim.notificationTimeout` - optional the timeout in seconds for the Nim language server notifications.
+Use 0 to disable the timeout.

 #### Example